Analyze This: Lock, Stock, and Two Smoking Barrels

 After Ed's phone call, the narrator introduces us to "Hatchet" Harry Lonsdale, and his muscle Barry the Baptist, or "Bazza" as Harry likes to call him.
 The villainous duo discuss Ed and his mates, and come to the conclusion that Ed and his elite poker skills are a liability that must be dealt with.
 (7:55)

-Ed, Tom, Bacon, and Soap are having some drinks at J.D.'s Bar, a.k.a Ed's father's bar.
+Ed, Tom, Bacon, and Soap are having some drinks at J.D.'s Bar, which is owned by Ed's father (Sting).
 They discuss the upcoming poker game, and dad overhears.
 J.D. confronts Ed about it, but he denies everything.
 (15:33)

 Harry and Bazza continue colluding against Ed.
 Harry also tasks Bazza with acquiring a pair of antique shotguns from an estate that plans on auctioning them off soon.
 Barry then meets a pair of two-bit criminals, Gary and Dean, in a strip club and gives them the job of stealing the shotguns.
 (17:57)